61418/61418.github.io/content/blog/pypi-org-approved.md

 +++
 date = '2026-03-15T09:20:15-04:00'
 draft = false
-title = '61418's application for a PyPI organization was approved' tags = ['pypi']
+title = "61418's application for a PyPI organization was approved" tags = ['pypi']
 +++